Many Medicare beneficiaries elect Medicare Replacement Plans. Most don’t realize what they’re giving up to join that type of plan.

 When you decide to join a Medicare Advantage Plan, you’re replacing Original Medicare.
 Then your claims become the responsibility of the insurance carrier you choose.

-Medicare pays the insurance company thousands of dollars annually for each person they take off of Original Medicare.
+Medicare pays the insurance company a lump sum annually for each person they enroll in an advantage plan.

 How Does a Medicare Replacement Plan Work